How to Get Amazon Reviews in 2022, the Right Way

 It typically takes around three emails sent at different intervals to get a review.
 Don’t send more than three or your customers might feel like you’re spamming them.
 This type of email campaign isn’t just for harvesting reviews, it’s a legitimate customer service strategy you can use to fix issues and gain insight on customer satisfaction.

 Any seasoned seller will tell you never to drive external traffic straight to your Amazon product listing.
 Direct traffic is less likely to convert and it jeopardizes any possible long-term relationship with potential customers.
 You should instead use a landing page to funnel potential buyers through your purchasing process.

 Landing pages are a great way to harvest emails you can use for future marketing campaigns and optimize the lifetime value of your customers.
 You could give a customer a discount code in exchange for their email, and then use that email to ask them for feedback once they make a purchase.

-There are services for quickly building landing pages for Amazon products.
-AMZPromoter and LandingCube are good examples.
+There are many services for quickly building landing pages for Amazon products.
+Some good examples would be AMZPromoter (visit site) and LandingCube (visit site).
 They both offer tools for building responsive landing pages you can use to send traffic from social media, search engines, or any other traffic source.
-Check out our post on sending traffic to Amazon listings for more information on the different channels you can use to drive traffic to your landing page.
+Check out our overview of the best landing page builders and our post on sending traffic to Amazon listings for more information on the different channels you can use to drive traffic to your landing page.

 6. Amazon Vine